rachael-wang/Smart-Mirror/README.md

 # Smart-Mirror
 Course project for SJTU EI401: Science and Technology Innovation(IV-C).

-Smart Mirror with AI on Raspberry Pi 3b+, tested on Linux.
+Code for Smart Mirror with AI on Raspberry Pi 3b+, tested on Linux.